When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Results and Analysis

 \section{Results and Analysis}

 This section assesses the feasibility of near-future SVLBI in resolving the water maser sample.
 Section~\ref{subsec:smares} presents the new SMA results.
-Section~\ref{subsec:primecan} presents the primary candidates on the BHS-size-versus-flux plane (Figure~\ref{fig:BHSflux}) and discusses the ability to image the BHS of the primary candidates of proposed SVLBI mission concepts in terms of resolution and sensitivity.
+Section~\ref{subsec:primecan} presents the primary candidates on the BHS size versus flux plane (Figure~\ref{fig:BHSflux}) and discusses whether proposed SVLBI mission concepts provide sufficient resolution and sensitivity for BHS imaging.
 Section~\ref{subsec:spin} quantifies the required astrometric precision in the BHS image and in megamaser disk measurements of the dynamical center that is necessary to detect spin-dependent offsets between the BHS and the dynamical center.
-Section~\ref{subsec:contam} extrapolates upper limits for contamination in the submm-mm regime from low-frequency extended-jets and high-frequency thermal-dust, while Section~\ref{subsec:var} examines variability.
+Section~\ref{subsec:contam} extrapolates upper limits for contamination in the submm-mm regime from low-frequency extended jets and high-frequency thermal dust, while Section~\ref{subsec:var} describes the variability check used to flag continuum estimates that may be unreliable.